rb58853/supabase-mcp-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issuewith the ser
-title: "[BUG] An issue with doing X when Y under conditions Z"
+title: "An issue with doing X when Y under conditions Z"
 labels: bug
 assignees: alexander-zuev